Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Redo-MsolProvisionContact.md

 # Redo-MsolProvisionContact

 ## SYNOPSIS
-The Redo-MsolProvisionContact cmdlet can be used to retry the provisioning of a contact object in Microsoft Azure Active Directory when a previous attempt to create the contact object resulted in a validation error.
+Retries the provisioning of a contact object in Azure Active Directory.

 ## SYNTAX